Prateekgupta07/kuch-bhi/README.md

 something about REACTJS
-its a library used to make single page webpages. it uses css, bootstrap and its so simple and fast that anyone can learn it easily
+its a library used to make single page webpages. it uses css, bootstrap and its so simple and fast that anyone can learn it easily there are two things with state and stateless with state are used in class while stateless are used in functions